tpab19/Pokemon_Emerald_Legacy_Enhanced19/README.md

   * 5% chance to hold Deepseascale or Deepseatooth (10% overall)
   * With compoundeyes pokemon 10% chance to hold Deepseascale or Deepseatooth (20% overall)
 * Blue Shard added as rare held item for Feebas (to replace Clamperl losing the held item)
+* Mirage Island changes:
+  * Appears if Wynaut in party.
-* Mirage Island now appears if Mew, Celebi, or Jirachi are in party as a nod to mythical pokemon originally being referred to as "mirage" pokemon
+  * After post-game now appears if Mew, Celebi, or Jirachi are in party as a nod to mythical pokemon originally being referred to as "mirage" pokemon.

 **Note:** Saves files are compatible from Emerald Legacy, however I cannot guarantee reverse compatibility after saving on Emerald Legacy Enhanced and moving back to Emerald Legacy, please backup original saves before moving to Enhanced.